 AI and Robotics Summer Programs for High School Students in India, USA, Canada and UK

-The fields of artificial intelligence (AI) and Robotics are rapidly changing the world.
+The fields of Artificial Intelligence (AI) and Robotics are rapidly changing the world.
 They have amazingly broad applications, and we need people with a comparably broad set of experiences and global views working on robotics and AI problems.

 In the last couple of years, an increasing number of universities are now offering graduate programs in AI and Robotics.
-There are few undergraduate courses as well.
+There are a few undergraduate courses as well.
 But, what if someone wants to explore the fields at the high school stage?
 It’s really important to get a feel of the real world stuff and interact with the professionals and leaders before actually deciding a career path.

 This is why a summer school program is very beneficial for high school students.
 But, as of now, there is a very limited number of summer school programs on AI, Data Science, and Robotics.
 If we talk about high school students in India, the number of choices in even lower.
 In this post, we will talk about the summer school programs on AI and Robotics that are open to Indian and International Students.